 It's not just inanimate objects that can be poisonous to our pets.
 Other animals can poison our furry friends by releasing a toxin if they feel threatened.
 Australia, and Queensland in particular, are home to a number to animals who have this defensive ability.
 The most serious and common animal poisonings are:

 - Tick paralysis

 - Puffer fish, also known as toad fish or blowfish

 Puffer fish contain one of the deadliest natural poison

 Think about the items you use on a day-to-day basis at home - detergent when you wash the dishes, a painkiller for a headache, bait to get rid of a pesky snail or rat problem.
 Often we forget how dangerous these day-to-day items can be to our pets, and even to ourselves should we ingest them.
 Sometimes what our pets find appealing or try to eat isn't always obvious to us.
 Below are some of the common everyday household items we've seen pets eat.

 Human drugs and medications

 It's common to see pets, especially cats, come across a stray tablet on the floor and end up eating it.
-Our pets digest and react to medications differently to humans.
-It's not just stray tablets to be aware of, dogs have been known to use an asthma puffers as a new chew toy, piercing the ventolin container.
+Our pets digest and react to medications differently from humans.
+It's not just stray tablets to be aware of, dogs have been known to use asthma puffers as new chew toys, piercing the ventolin container.